-To: Members of the Clarke County Board of Education, Superintendent and Chief School Financial Officer
+Members of the Clarke County Board of Education, Superintendent and Chief School Financial Officer Grove Hill, Alabama

-Report on Compliance for the Major Federal Program
+Report on Compliance for Each Major Federal Program

-We have audited the Clarke County Board of Education's compliance with the types of compliance requirements described in the OMB Circular A-133 Compliance Supplement that could have a direct and material effect on the Clarke County Board of Education's major federal program for the year ended September 30, 2015.
+We have audited the Clarke County Board of Education's compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on the Clarke County Board of Education's major federal program for the year ended September 30, 2016.
 The Clarke County Board of Education's major federal program is identified in the Summary of Examiner's Results Section of the accompanying Schedule of Findings and Questioned Costs.